jynxmagic/SearchAlgorithmsV2/README.md

 If your issue has not yet been addressed, comment on the Windows Known Issues page.

+5. TYPE `$code .` FROM THE SAME FOLDER THIS FILE IS LOCATED TO BRING THE PROGRAM INTO VSCODE.

-5. RUN `$python bin/main.py` FROM THE SAME FOLDER THIS FILE IS LOCATED.
+6. RUN `$python bin/main.py` FROM THE SAME FOLDER THIS FILE IS LOCATED.

 # Enviornment used to run tests:
 Processor: AMD Ryzen 2700X 16CPU Processor ~@3.7GHZ
 RAM: 16384MB 2400MHZ
 Disk: SSD
 GPU: Nvidia GeForce 1660ti
 OS: Windows 10